ghall89/KeyStash/README.md

 ### Instructions

-1. Clone this repo with `git clone git@github.com:ghall89/Serial-Box.git`
+1. Clone this repo with `git clone git@github.com:ghall89/KeyStash.git`
-2. Open `Serial-Box.xcodeproj` from the project directory
+2. Open `KeyStash.xcodeproj` from the project directory
 3. Wait for package dependencies to download
 4. From the menubar, go to `Product → Archive`
-5. When archive is complete, click `Distribute App` and select either `Direct Distribution` or `Custom` and follow the prompts
+5. When archive is complete, click `Distribute App` and select `Direct Distribution`, `Debug`, or `Custom` and follow the prompts

 ## Package Dependencies